- As a lot of users reported, the Manifest Unavailable Steam network error is pretty annoying and seems to be similar to another common issue.

 - Missing content manifest

 In most cases, the problem is directly related to a connection issue somewhere between you and your chosen download server.

 However, you should know that antivirus software can have a serious impact when it comes to the manifest unavailable error.

 Some of them can be a bit too protective, so will block certain activities on Steam because they might see the app as a threat.

-How to fix the Manifest Unavailable (Steam Missing Content Manifest) Steam error
+How can I fix the Manifest Unavailable Steam error?

 - Reset Internet Settings